zwmuam/Bastilevirinae_introns/README.md

 # Bastilevirinae introns
-Scripts used to prepare the "Self-splicing introns in genes of Bastillevirinae bacteriophages" paper
+Scripts used to prepare the "Self-splicing introns in genes of Bastillevirinae bacteriophages" paper.

+REQUREMENTS
+-in progress-

 INSTALLATION
 -in progress-